Stream (Classic) web part transition plan & new Stream Webpart

 How do I share/publish videos from Stream (on SharePoint) via web parts?

-One way to configure is using File and Media, Hero and Highlighted content web parts.
+Other ways to configure are using File and Media, Hero and Highlighted content web parts.
 See Featuring a video on a page and Featuring a set of videos on a page.

 How do I share/publish playlists from the Stream (on SharePoint)?

-Currently, there's no way to do that.
-However, users can configure and consume playlists in the list web part, which is coming soon.
-Other way is via new Stream web part, which is coming soon.
+Other way is via the playlist support on the new Stream web part, which is coming soon.
 Look at the transition plan table on this page.

 What would happen to my videos configured in the Stream Classic web part post migration?